SankalpM-29/ML_Toll_Booth/python_server/README.md

   ```bash
 apt-get install python3-pip
 ```
-Ideally it's advised to create a virtual python environment and then install all the packages.
+> :memo: **Note:** Ideally it's advised to create a virtual python environment and then install all the packages.

 4. Install the required dependencies and run the following command in the project folder:
 ```bash